FortifyNet Proxy v2

 Real-Time Metrics

-Provides built-in real-time traffic statistics, response time analysis, and error tracking.
+Provides built-in real-time traffic statistics, response time analysis, and error tracking for comprehensive monitoring.

 Highly Configurable

-Offers a flexible ProxyConfig struct to customize various proxy server settings.
+Offers a flexible ProxyConfig struct to customize various proxy server settings to meet your specific requirements.

 Installation